mohammed-sa3ied/Elevvo-Pathways-Tasks/README.md

 ## 🎯 Purpose

-This repo is a record of my internship work and a practical reference for applying core ML techniques, from data preparation to evaluation and visualization.
+This repo is a record of my internship at Elevvo pathways work and a practical reference for applying core ML techniques, from data preparation to evaluation and visualization.

 ---